modelflows/modelflowsapp/_databases/urban_canonical_9_buildings.md

 and building heights of 1H, 2H, and 3H, and a variable distance between buildings, unlike the equispaced layout of the first dataset.
 Simulations were run varying the Reynolds number, the wind direction, and the emission rate of a passive scalar.
 The dataset comprises 243 simulation cases, provided in .vtu (native solver mesh) and .npy (interpolated onto an equispaced grid) formats.

 Database available *coming soon*.

+## Vallecas large-scale real-urban configuration, terrain elevation and pollutant dispersion

+This database contains data from three-dimensional CFD simulations of turbulent wind flow over the Vallecas district of Madrid, a real urban area of buildings with varying height and footprint set on real terrain elevation.
+The domain is a cylinder with a diameter of approximately 3 410 m and a vertical extent ranging between 317 m and 358 m.
+It is modelled with neutral atmospheric boundary layer conditions, computed with steady-state RANS and the $k$-$\varepsilon$ turbulence model (with simpleFoam).
+The ground is split into terrain, vegetation and water, each with its own surface roughness.
+Simulations were run varying the wind direction and reference wind speed at 5.5 m height.
+For each case the following fields are saved: U (mean velocity (m/s)), p (mean kinematic pressure (m²/s²)), k (turbulent kinetic energy (m²/s²)), epsilon (turbulent dissipation rate (m²/s³)), nut (turbulent eddy viscosity (m²/s)).
+In addition, traffic pollutants emitted from the nearby highways, with emission rates estimated from COPERT values, are transported as passive scalars, giving the concentration fields CO, NOx and PM (kg/m³).
+The dataset comprises 24 simulation cases, provided in .vtu format.

+Database available *coming soon*.